diegozanon/blode/README.md

 # blode
 blode is a simple Node.js application to create static websites.
 I've designed it to create my own blog and you can see the result here: [zanon.io](http://zanon.io)

 The Node.js application reads the blog posts written with the [Markdown](http://daringfireball.net/projects/markdown/) syntax and compile them to HTML.
-The template uses AngularJS to control how posts are filtered by tags, infinite scrolling to retrieve more posts and how to change pages without a full reload, giving a nice performance gain.

-I've also created a NW.js (former Node-Webkit) user interface to simplify the environment configuration.
+Since its a SPA made with Angular, blode also prerender the pages.
+The content is gzipped and uploaded to Amazon S3.

 ## Why blode and not another static site generator?
 In fact, you should not choose blode.
-Choose it only if you liked the result and if you want to create a very similar blog.
+Choose it only if you liked the result and if you want to create a very simple and similar blog.
 If you have different needs, [Jekyll](http://jekyllrb.com/) is the best and most popular static site generator and have tons of templates available.
 You can also follow this article for more suggestions: http://www.sitepoint.com/6-static-blog-generators-arent-jekyll/

 Please, just avoid using Wordpress for blogging.
-Static websites don't need a dedicated server neither a database.
+Static websites doesn't need a dedicated server neither a database.
 This means an extremely fast and cheap website.
 Also, you don't need to worry about security and server updates.
 This nice blog posts explains this with more detail: http://www.sitepoint.com/wordpress-vs-jekyll-might-want-make-switch/

 If you are still here and want to try blode, follow the configuration steps below.
 If you have any doubt, please, file an issue and I'll try to help you.